joanseg/The-Positioning-Manual/chapters/11-Risk.md

 I am not a psychologist.
 I don't even play one on TV.
 That said, it's useful to think about two ideas that attempt to generalize a basket of personality characteristics and motivations into "types".
 As with all generalizations, 100% fidelity to individual cases is impossible, so take this with a grain of salt.

-## Missionary - Mercenary spectrum
+# Missionary - Mercenary Spectrum

 One useful idea is that we all fall somewhere on a spectrum with "missionaries" on one end and "mercenaries" on the other.